QwertyL0L/computa/README.md

 # Computa
-A discord bot that can control the users pc as long as they run the code
+A discord bot that can control the users pc as long as they run the code in computa.py

 # Steps

-1. Download Visual Studio Code
+1. Download Visual Studio Code (or any code editor that works on pc)

-2. Import everything in requirements.txt
+2. Download everything in requirements.txt

 3. Get your bots token (dont share your token with anyone)